PROGRAM AT A GLANCE

 - graduate of a Practical Nurse program in Canada, or graduate of an RN/Bachelor of Nursing program outside of Canada

-If you are a former Canadian-educated practical nurse or internationally educated nurse, acquire your license to work as a licensed practical nurse through a combination of transfer credit, prior learning and recognition portfolio, challenge exams, and part-time online learning.
+If you are a former Canadian-educated practical nurse or internationally educated nurse and wish to acquire your licence to work as an LPN, you can achieve your goal through a combination of: recognition of your prior learning.
+This can include a combination of transfer credit, prior learning assessment and recognition (PLAR) portfolio, challenge exams, and part-time online learning with NorQuest College.

 The Practical Nurse Refresher program is intended for applicants whose previous licensure in Canada has lapsed, or for internationally educated nurses looking to obtain licensure as a practical nurse in Canada.
 Upon successful completion of the Practical Nurse Refresher program, you will receive a practical nurse diploma.

 This program is not intended for active practicing licensed practical nurses or for graduates who have been unsuccessful in passing the Canadian Practical Nurse Registration Examination three times.

 - Read the Practical Nurse Refresher Candidate Guide and complete the self-audit.

 - Meet with the Practical Nurse Refresher advisor to identify the Practical Nurse Refresher program courses for which you may be eligible to obtain transfer credit, request PLAR by submitting a portfolio, or take a challenge course.
 Remaining courses will be taken for full credit.